David Gulpilil

-He was one of the Yolngu people and was raised in a traditional lifestyle in Arnhem Land, in northern Australia, and was a skilled dancer as a young man when British director Nicolas Roeg recognised his talent.
+An Indigenous Australian and Yolŋu person, he was raised in a traditional lifestyle in Arnhem Land.
+A skilled dancer, he was noticed by British filmmaker Nicolas Roeg, who cast him in his first feature film role in Walkabout (1971).
 He also made several appearances on stage.

-He was honoured with numerous awards for individual films and for lifetime achievement, and also published books and artworks.
+Recognised as one of Australia's greatest actors and a trailblazer for Indigenous Australians in film, he was honoured with numerous awards and honours, including a lifetime achievement award at the 2019 NAIDOC Awards.
+After his death in November 2021, he was posthumously referred to as David Dalaithngu for a short period at his family's request.
+This was to conform to Indigenous practices that avoid naming the dead.

 Early life and education

-Gulpilil was probably born in 1953, although he stated in the 2021 documentary about his life, My Name is Gulpilil, that he did not know how old he was.
+Gulpilil was probably born in 1953.
+In the 2021 documentary about his life, My Name is Gulpilil, he said that he did not know how old he was.
 Local missionaries recorded his birth on 1 July 1953, based on "guesswork".
 He was a man of the Mandjalpingu (Djilba) clan of the Yolngu people, who are an Aboriginal people of Arnhem Land in the Northern Territory of Australia.

 As a young boy, Gulpilil was an accomplished hunter, tracker, and ceremonial dancer.
-Gulpilil spent his childhood in the bush, outside the range of non-Aboriginal influences and did not set eyes on a white man until he was 8 years old.
-He received a traditional upbringing in the care of his family, until the death of his parents, after which he attended the school at Maningrida in North East Arnhem Land, where he was assigned the name "David".
+Gulpilil spent his childhood in the bush, outside the range of non-Aboriginal influences.
+He did not see a white man until he was 8 years old.
+He received a traditional upbringing in the care of his family, until the death of his parents.
+After that, he attended the school at Maningrida in North East Arnhem Land, where he was assigned the English name "David".
 When he came of age, Gulpilil was initiated into the Mandhalpuyngu tribal group.
 His skin group totemic animal was the kingfisher (the meaning of the name Gulpilil) and his homeland was Marwuyu.

-After appearing in his first film, Walkabout (1971), Gulipilil became fluent in English, adding to his linguistic ability in several Aboriginal languages.
+After appearing in his first film, Walkabout (1971), Gulipilil became fluent in English.
+He added this to his ability to speak several Aboriginal languages.